-- 46.2.1 the acquisition of, or an agreement to acquire, whether contingent or not, assets the value of which is more than 10% of the value of the trust's annual turnover before the acquisition; or - 46.2.2 the disposition of, or an agreement to dispose of, whether contingent or not, assets of the trust the value of which is more than 10% of the trust's annual turnover before the disposition; or - 46.2.3 transaction that has or is likely to have the effect of the trust acquiring right or interests or incurring obligations or liabilities, including contingent liabilities, the value of which is more than 10% of the value of the trust's annual turnover before the transaction. - 46.3 For the purpose of this paragraph - in assessing the value of any contingent liability for the purposes of paragraph 46.2 the directors: - 46.3.2 must have regard to all circumstances that the directors know, or ought to know, affect, or may affect, the value of the contingent liability; and - 46.3.3 may rely on estimates of the contingent liability that are reasonable in the circumstances: and - 46.3.4 may take account of the likelihood of the contingency occurring.
+- 45.2.1 The acquisition of, or an agreement to acquire, whether contingent or not, assets the value of which is more than 25% of the value of the trust's annual turnover before the acquisition; or - 45.2.2 The disposition of, or an agreement to dispose of, whether contingent or not, assets of the trust the value of which is more than 25% of the trust's annual turnover before the disposition; or - 45.2.3 transaction that has or is likely to have the effect of the trust acquiring right or interests or incurring obligations or liabilities, including contingent liabilities, the value of which is more than 25% of the value of the trust's annual turnover before the transaction.

+- 45.3 For the purpose of this paragraph, in assessing the value of any contingent liability for the purposes of paragraph 45.2 the directors: - 45.3.2 Must have regard to all circumstances that the directors know, or ought to know, affect, or may affect, the value of the contingent liability; and - 45.3.3 May rely on estimates of the contingent liability that are reasonable in the circumstances: and - 45.3.4 May take account of the likelihood of the contingency occurring. - 45.4 The views of the Council of Governors will be taken into account before the Trust enters into any proposed transaction which would exceed the threshold of 10% for any of the criteria set out in paragraph 45 above.